grant-olson/grant-olson.github.io/_drafts/magloop.md

 Next mount the support in to the base and tighten down the U Bolts.
-Although you'll need guy lines for long term installation, this will usually sit fine on flat land without falling over.
+Although you'll need guy lines for long term installation, this will usually sit fine on flat land without tipping over.
+Still, release the supports slowly as you let go the first time.

-> **ProTip&trade;:** Install the loop and attach the driven element to the feed
+> **ProTip&trade;:** Install the main loop and attach the driven element to the feed
 > line before inserting the support in to the base.

 #### Guy lines